Vocabulary access for all (glossary / pre-teach)

 Common pitfalls

-Giving a long wordlist; only giving it to SEND pupils; assuming pupils will use it.
+Giving a long wordlist; only giving it to SEND students; assuming students will use it.

 SEND/PP considerations